 If you’re not familiar with Spartapuss – it’s set in a world ruled by cats!
 There are two series: The Olympuss Games is suitable for children aged 6-8 years old.
 There are three books in the series: Son of Spartapuss, Eye of the Cyclaw and Maze of the Minopaw.
 Anyone over 9 years old (including grown ups) might prefer the original Spartapuss series – and Cleocatra’s Kushion is the fifth of the series (but you can read them in any order).
 If you want to find out more, check out my profile on Lovereading.co.uk’s author profile page

-To get everyone off to a good start, I have developed ‘flash’ stories.
-Armed with a simple framework (like the one above), you can move swiftly through the planning and get their ideas flowing onto paper.
+With a simple writing frame (like the one above), you can get their ideas onto paper.

 I often do one example first on the board as a ‘demo’ getting them to vote on options.